How To Choose The Best Lavender

-'Provence' is a lavandin, or hybrid lavender type.
-As those are known for a high output of essential oils, it’s no surprise that 'Provence' is the lavender most frequently grown for use in scented products, including soaps, lotions, sachets, potpourri, and more.
+'Provence' is a lavandin, or hybrid lavender type, which are known for a high output of essential oils.
+It’s no surprise that 'Provence' is the lavender most frequently grown for use in scented products, including soaps, lotions, sachets, potpourri, and more.
 It blooms in mid to late summer.
 Harvest in the morning when the first flowers at the bottom of the flower head begin to open.
 Tie tightly in bundles and hang upside down in a cool, dry place.

 A chief concern when selecting container garden plants is ‘interest’— unusual leaf color, surprising fragrance, a “wow” pop of color, or big flowers.
 A close second is a well-behaved growth habit.
-'Goodwin Creek Grey' and 'Mini Blue' lavender plants tick several of these boxes.
+'Goodwin Creek Grey' French lavender plants tick several of these boxes.

 'Goodwin Creek Grey' is both fragrant and compact, with silver leaves that contrast wonderfully with its deep purple blooms.
 It looks great by itself in a container, but you can also pair it with creeping thyme or other drought-tolerant herbs and annuals.
 'Mini Blue' tops out at 10-12 inches and is an excellent container variety with big blue flower clusters.
 'Silver Anouk' is a Spanish Lavender with fragrant lilac flowers and silver leaves that’s a striking addition to container garden groupings.

 This is a bonus category, because pollinators flock to lavender—especially the bees.
 When you have a chance, try Lavender honey.
 It’s delicious with just a hint of floral fragrance.
-To try luring some bees and butterflies to your Lavender, be sure to plant it alongside other pollinator-attracting flowers, like Echinacea, Aster, and Sedum.
+To try luring some bees and butterflies to your garden, plant it alongside a mix of native pollinator-attracting flowers, like Echinacea, and Aster.

 It takes patience to train your own topiary, but nothing looks so quintessentially ‘French Country’ than a kitchen with a few herb topiaries.
 'Anouk' is a Spanish lavender with big flowers and lilac butterfly-like petals.
 It is equally at home in the garden as it is being clipped into a topiary.
 'Anouk' lavender blooms on and off all summer long.